GlasFrost/backup_gpg/README.md

 The encrypted backup file is tested wether or not it can be decrypted for data safety reasons.
 The password for all that has to be in a file.
 Make sure to "chmod 600" the password file!

+Feel free to post your ideas and bug reports!

 Usage
 -----